thewhyse/regulora/wp-content/plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Change log ==
+= 2022.8 =
+- New: Tested with Wordpress 6.1.1
+- Fix: "Undefined array key" warnings when updating to php 8.x.
+If the database does not contain the required values now defaults are stored always during activation.
+Before it was only saved if no values where present.

 = 2022.7 =
 - Fix: hide_content_until_iframe_color was causing an "Too few arguments ..." error.
 This is fixed now.
 - Fix: addAdminHeaderCode is now using getAiAdminOptions instead of get_option.
 This does then always load the defaults even when the data could not be loaded from the database.

 = 2022.6 =
 - New: The HTML attribute refererpolicy is now available in the administration and as shortcode attribute.
 - New: Custom attributes can be added on the basic attributes page and in the shortcode.
 The shortcode attribute for this is custom="". e.g. custom="data-custom='data1' data-custom-2='data2'" if you like to add 2 custom attributes.
 See https://www.tinywebgallery.com/blog/advanced-iframe/demo-advanced-iframe-2-0 for an example.